CoEDL/text-helpers/zms/README.md

 python3 convertToText.py -n
 ```

-## 2. Corpus compilation and cleaning - createCleanCorpus.py
+## 2. Corpus compilation and cleaning

+`createCleanCorpus.py`

 Takes all .txt files in a folder (including subfolders), reads as a corpus and provides a few basic cleaning needs.
 Created by Romi Hill (Appen) and Zara Maxwell-Smith (CoEDL).

 This script was developed during a project to examine Indonesian teaching resources (The Indonesian Way).

 It will not run as one program, but is intended to step through a new corpus.
-As you become familiar with the noise in your data you may wish to ignore some sections
-or adapt others for a specific problem.
+As you become familiar with the noise in your data you may wish to ignore some sections or adapt others for a specific problem.

 The initial section has broad sweep cleaning functionality, narrowing into specific tasks.

 The section '''Cleaning after manual annotation''' writes a list of corpus types to csv file for manual annotation.
 The csv file can then be manually annotated and read back in to remove/alter specific strings.

-Some sections are useful in cleaning any corpus (lowercasing, numeral identification, etc.) but others
-are very specific to working with Indonesian or to working with language teaching resources, or both.
+Some sections are useful in cleaning any corpus (lowercasing, numeral identification, etc.) but others are very specific to working with Indonesian or to working with language teaching resources, or both.

 The scripts can be used in conjunction with TIW_Experiments.py to remove dominant languages from your corpus.
 This helps to reveal noise as well as other languages present in the corpus.

-##
-3. Experiments with external lexicons for cleaning and corpus analysis - TIW_Experiments.py
+## 3. Experiments with external lexicons for cleaning and corpus analysis

-##
+`TIW_Experiments.py`

-Compares the corpus (thus far used with a set of Indonesian teaching resources)
-to English, Indonesian, Javanese, Sundanese lexicons.
+Compares the corpus (thus far used with a set of Indonesian teaching resources) to English, Indonesian, Javanese, Sundanese lexicons.
 Uses NLTK packages to produce word frequency and frequency distribution plots.
 Created by Zara Maxwell-Smith.

 Lexicons are drawn from a range of sources.
 Sorted by language:

-##ENGLISH
+### ENGLISH

 CMU pronunciation dictionary
 http://www.speech.cs.cmu.edu/cgi-bin/cmudict?in=complex